NASA-PDS/deep-archive/_sources/index.rst.txt

 For delivering PDS3 data, see `documentation at the Engineering Node <https://pds-engineering.jpl.nasa.gov/content/nssdca_interface_process#pds3>`_.

-Currently, this package provides three executable programs:
+Currently, this package provides four executable programs:

+•  ``pds-deep-registry-archive``, primary executable for creating both Archive Information Packages (AIPs) and Submission Information Packages (SIPs) that uses the PDS Registry remote API over HTTP; and
-•  ``pds-deep-archive``, primary executable for creating both Archive Information Packages (AIPs) and Submission Information Packages (SIPs); and
+•  ``pds-deep-archive``, primary executable for creating both Archive Information Packages (AIPs) and Submission Information Packages (SIPs) that uses a bundle laid out in the local filesystem; and
 •  ``aipgen``, a subcomponent of ``pds-deep-archive`` to create Archive Information Packages (AIPs); and
 •  ``sipgen``, a subcomponent of ``pds-deep-archive`` to create Submission Information Packages (SIPs)

-from PDS bundles.
-You'll mostly just use ``pds-deep-archive`` but the other two are there if you ever *just* want an AIP or a SIP.
+If you want to make Deep Archives of PDS data in a remote PDS Registry, use ``pds-deep-registry-archive``.
+For Deep Archives of PDS data on your hard drive or other nearby filesystem, use ``pds-deep-archive``.
+(The other two programs are there if you ever *just* want an AIP or a SIP out of local files; you'll almost never need to use these.)

 .. toctree::